 Proper use of turn signals can accomplish the following:

 - Keeping pedestrians safe.
-Turn signals warn pedestrians that you’ll be turning in order to keep them from crossing in your blind spot; otherwise, they won’t know you’re turning and may walk out in front of you, causing you to crash right into them.
+Turn signals warn pedestrians and bicyclists that you’ll be turning in order to keep them from crossing in your blind spot; otherwise, they might walk out in front of you, causing you to crash right into them.